 How much are monthly payments?

 Balances for undergraduate degree loans are forgiven after you make 20 years of eligible payments.
 Balances for graduate and professional degrees, or a combination of graduate and undergraduate degrees, are forgiven after 25 years of eligible payments.
 In other words, if you only have undergraduate debt, you may want to consider PAYE because it has a shorter, 20- year repayment period.

 Here’s how it works: If your monthly payment is so low that it doesn’t cover the monthly interest charges, any excess interest on subsidized loans will be paid by the Department of Education for up to three years.
-After that time period, the DOE will cover 50 percent of unpaid interest.The government also covers 50% of accrued interest charges on unsubsidized loans throughout the REPAYE repayment period.
+After that time period, the Education Department will cover 50% of unpaid interest.The government also covers 50% of accrued interest charges on unsubsidized loans throughout the REPAYE repayment period.

 Still, always double-check the requirements of the state and federal repayment programs to make sure that they are compatible with REPAYE.